 See Related: Best Jobs Where You Work Alone | Solo Jobs

 4. Leverage Free Tools

-There is a myriad of free tools at your disposal to help your freelance business boom.
+Myriad free tools are at your disposal to help your freelance business boom.
 Try to make the most of them to streamline your work processes.
 Identify tools you can use to market your business and increase visibility with your target audience.

 For example, you should use tools to set up your email list and optimize your email newsletters to potential clients.
-Follow this link to explore the best free email services that will make a world of difference to your freelance work: https://setapp.com/how-to/best-free-email-service-for-mac
+Follow this link to explore the best free email services that will make a difference to your freelance work: https://setapp.com/how-to/best-free-email-service-for-mac.

-Aside from top email tools, and software to help with managing clients, track expenses, etc., there are many popular freelance job board platforms like Upwork, PeoplePerHour, and the like that you can employ to search for projects, spark conversations with potential clients looking to hire freelancers and grow your business.
+Aside from top email tools and software to help with managing clients, tracking expenses, etc., there are many popular freelance job board platforms like Upwork, PeoplePerHour, and the like that you can employ to search for projects, spark conversations with potential clients looking to hire freelancers and grow your business.

 5. Invest in your Professional Growth

 As a self-employed freelancer, people will only line up for your freelancing services if you have incredible skills and knowledge.
 Expanding your knowledge and building your hard and soft skills introduces more opportunities, hence growth.